Introduction: Why Refund Disputes Happen So Often

 -

-Contact state consumer protection offices
+Contact your state’s consumer protection office

-3.1 Small Claims Court
+Small Claims Court

 -